 Individuals in IOP groups face various struggles, such as:

-- Major Depression
+- Depression

-- Crippling Anxiety
+- Anxiety

 - Past Trauma

-- Current Life Crisis
+- Current Life Challenges

 - Post-Traumatic Stress Disorder